MuckRock/chicago-air-quality-automated/README.md

 # How You Can Monitor Chicago's Air Pollution Hotspots

-**This repository contains tools to help journalists and all Chicago residents stay up to date on air quality in Chicago.**
+**This repository contains tools to help Chicago residents stay up to date on air quality in Chicago** and is part of an ongoing project by MuckRock to help journalists and all Chicago residents monitor the city's air pollution.
+In May 2022, MuckRock, WBEZ, and the Chicago Sun-Times published [several articles about air pollution using this data.](https://www.wbez.org/stories/a-new-sensor-network-reveals-chicagos-air-quality-disparities/22398e94-982c-4dcc-8c13-ff0113ff95b6) But want to continue reporting, and to help you stay on top of air pollution in your neighborhood, so we built these tools to get you new data every day.
+Take a look around and

+The data  is also part of an ongoing project between MuckRock and Chicago news partners to cover air pollution

 ## What will you find in this repository?